 Both T_1 and T_2 weightings require the spin-echo sequence.
-The spin-echo sequence is similar to the gradient echo sequence, but a π pulse refocuses spins that dephase in the intrinsic magnetic field inhomogeneities of the sample.
-The π pulse is typically applied ≈ 10 and ≈ 50 ms after the initial
+The spin-echo sequence is similar to the gradient echo sequence, however a π pulse refocuses spins that dephase in the intrinsic magnetic field inhomogeneities of the sample.
+The π pulse is typically applied ≈ 10 ms and ≈ 50 ms after the initial RF pulse for T_1 and T_2 weighting respectively.
+In brain imaging for example, proton concentrations in white matter and grey matter are nearly equal, in contrast to the relaxation time given in table 1.
+For cerebral spinal fluid (CFS) motion effectively increases T_2 .
+The relaxation time differences are exploited to produce images such as those shown in figure 10.